simonsays881/data-protection/README.md

 ## ACM Private Certificate authority - Generating and using private certificate for a private domain

 This workshop demonstrates how ACM Private Certificate authority(PCA) can be created and made operational.
-It then helps you learn about how ACM PCA can be used to generate private certificates for a private domain so that the private domai can be access over a HTTPS connection
+It then helps you learn about how ACM PCA can be used to generate private certificates for a private domain so that the private domain can be accessed over a HTTPS connection

 ## Let's look at some concepts and the architecture diagram: